 Finally, Bungie’s new project, Marathon, has a release date.
 The extraction shooter, a new version of the studio’s classic 1990s series, will come out on March 5 for PlayStation 5, Xbox Series X|S, and PC.
 It will cost $39.99.
+For Bungie, this launch is a big deal because it’s the first time they’ve released a new intellectual property since Destiny 2 in 2017.

+This news will be helpful for fans who have followed the game’s development since it was first announced.
 Marathon is a planned new version of its namesake.
 The first report from Mashable said that the 2025 version is very different from the 1994 version, which was a linear, story-driven first-person shooter.
 The new Marathon is definitely a player-versus-player-versus-environment (PvPvE) extraction shooter.

 Players play as “Runners” in three-person teams in 2850.
 The main loop involves diving into dangerous areas to find loot while dodging AI-controlled enemies and other player teams.
 As in Escape from Tarkov, success depends on getting artifacts and leaving the match safely.

-How the marathon was made and how it got started
+How the Marathon was made and how it got started

-There was a big delay on the way to the March release of Marathon.
+There was a significant delay in the March release of Marathon.
 Originally, the game was supposed to come out in September, but it was pushed back after an alpha playtest in June.
+Engadget wrote about the test results, which showed problems such as a messy user interface, unexciting gunplay, and a pace that felt slow compared to other games in the competitive extraction shooter genre.

 Bungie's Marathon